 Freezing

-- First check the “sell-by” or expiration date on your carton โ if the date hasn’t passed yet, you’re good to freeze.
+- First, check the “sell-by” or expiration date on your carton โ if the date hasn’t passed yet, you’re good to freeze.
 Milk expands when frozen.
 So storing in an easily breakable glass bottle or cardboard cartoon brings the possibility of a real mess in your freezer.
 Technically, you can freeze milk that comes in a plastic gallon bottle, but we recommend pouring your milk into two or three freezer-safe plastic containers to make the thawing process a bit easier and so you can avoid having to re-freeze.

 Thawing

 - Moving your milk from the freezer to the refrigerator overnight will typically do the trick.
-If time is of the essence, you can fill a large bowl with cold water and submerge the frozen container of milk inside โ just be sure to replace the lukewarm water the cold water as it warms up.
+If time is of the essence, you can fill a large bowl with cold water and submerge the frozen container of milk inside โ just be sure to replace the lukewarm water with the cold water as it warms up.
 Never thaw milk at room temperature (on your counter), it runs the risk of spoiling the milk.
 Frozen milk should be consumed within 2โ3 days of thawing.

 Tips